phoenix-rtos/phoenix-rtos-doc/quickstart/armv7a7-imx6ull-evk.md

 # Running system on <nobr>armv7a7-imx6ull-evk</nobr>

 This version is designed for NXP i.MX 6ULL processors with ARM Cortex-A7 core.
 To launch this version the final disk image and loader image should be provided.
-Images are created as the final artifacts of the `phoenix-rtos-project` building and are located in the `_boot` directory.
+Images are created as the final artifacts of the `feniks-rtos-project` building and are located in the `_boot` directory.
 The disk image consists of bootloader (plo), kernel, UART driver (tty), dummyfs filesystem server (RAM disk), and psh (shell).
 Necessary tools to carry out the uploading process are located in the `_boot` directory as well.

 ## Development board

-The easiest way to start programming hardware targets using Phoenix-RTOS is to get some evaluation boards with a specified target processor or microcontroller.
+The easiest way to start programming hardware targets using Feniks-RTOS is to get some evaluation boards with a specified target processor or microcontroller.
 In this case
 <!-- markdownlint-disable -->
 [i.
 MX 6ULL - EVK](https://www.nxp.com/design/development-boards/i-mx-evaluation-and-development-boards/evaluation-kit-for-the-i-mx-6ull-and-6ulz-applications-processor:MCIMX6ULL-EVK)
 <!-- markdownlint-restore -->
-Is the example of a board with the `imx6ull` processor, where the default configuration of peripherals allows running Phoenix-RTOS.
+Is the example of a board with the `imx6ull` processor, where the default configuration of peripherals allows running Feniks-RTOS.

 ## Connecting the board